Phoenix Contact: Multiple Vulnerabilities in PLCnext Firmware

 0/1

-HARDENINGSegment PLCnext controllers on a dedicated OT network isolated from general IT and internet access
+HARDENINGSegment PLCnext controllers onto a dedicated OT network isolated from general corporate IT networks

 API: /api/v1/advisories/00cff1b0-0bc1-4bb9-8992-52301d62742e